Antony Price: Background

+Career

 Early career

-Directly out of college, in 1968, Price began working for the new Stirling Cooper shop, designing men's trousers, coats and waistcoats which drew on sexual fetishism for their impact.
+In 1968, Directly out of college, Price began working for the new Stirling Cooper shop, designing men's trousers, coats and waistcoats which drew on sexual fetishism for their impact.
 Stirling Cooper was situated in London's Wigmore Street, and had a noted oriental interior designed by Price and Jane Whiteside.
 With Juliet Mann, Price also designed the next shop he designed for, from 1969–1974, Che Guevara on Kensington High Street.
-Prudence Glynn, fashion editor for The Times tipped him as a major new fashion talent in 'Trendsetters', giving him the main picture and writing that 'Anthony Price is a sensational cutter and he puts a lot of work and thought into the shaping of even the most casual clothes.
-His range of little bare tops in crepe and cotton, for example, are technical feats, for they all have bra sections cut into the pattern ... he is undoubtedly a trendsetter and in advance of his time ... his clothes have great wit and gaiety and he is certainly a name to be watched in the future'.
+Prudence Glynn, fashion editor for The Times tipped him as a major new fashion talent in "Trendsetters", giving him the main picture and writing that Price "is a sensational cutter and he puts a lot of work and thought into the shaping of even the most casual clothes.
+His range of little bare tops in crepe and cotton, for example, are technical feats, for they all have bra sections cut into the pattern ... he is undoubtedly a trendsetter and in advance of his time ... his clothes have great wit and gaiety and he is certainly a name to be watched in the future".
 He next designed for Plaza, and then, in 1979, started his own label, with shops in South Molton Street and on the King's Road.
-He also operated a shop called 'Ebony' in the 1980s.
+He also operated a shop called "Ebony" in the 1980s.

 Price's button trousers for Stirling Cooper were worn by Mick Jagger for The Rolling Stones' 1969 American Gimme Shelter Tour.
 In addition, his bridge-crutch trousers were feat of technical skill, inventing a new construction that highlighted the male crotch and buttocks.
 He was the stylist for Roxy Music's first eight albums, as well as for the back cover for Lou Reed's 1972 Transformer album.
-His self-declared trademark design is a spiral-zipped dress in ciré satin, first seen worn by Amanda Lear in Nova's cover story for its May 1970 issue, 'How To Undress for Your Husband' and later featured as one of 'Princess Zonda's archetypal outfits in the advertisements Price drew himself for Plaza in the late seventies.
+His self-declared trademark design is a spiral-zipped dress in ciré satin, first seen worn by Amanda Lear in Nova's cover story for its May 1970 issue, "How To Undress for Your Husband" and later featured as one of "Princess Zonda's archetypal outfits" in the advertisements Price drew himself for Plaza in the late seventies.
 The Lear pictures appeared in Peter York's feature on Price in Harper's and Queen's April 1979 issue.
-Lear was also the Price-dressed covergirl for Roxy Music's 1973 album For Your Pleasure.
+Lear was also the Price-dressed cover girl for Roxy Music's 1973 album For Your Pleasure.